Guidelines & References

 Q1.
 What is RTTMV system?

 A1.
 RTTMV system is a real-time monitoring system basically comprising a Control Centre at EPD and Front End Mobile Units (FEMUs) to be provided by permit holders on board of dumping vessels.
 In this system, a Control Centre is set up in the office of the EPD to receive and monitor the operation of all dumping vessels under the DASO.
 Each of these vessels will have a FEMU aboard to receive, record and transmit real-time data direct from the vessel at sea to the EPD Control Centre through mobile communication network.
-The data include the vessel’s position (by means of Global Positioning System), draught, and status of bottom opening.
+The data include the vessel’s position (by means of Global Navigation Satellite System), draught, and status of bottom opening.
 The EPD has established a website for the RTTMV system.
-All permit holders and other eligible parties would be provided free (read-only) access to the website for monitoring of their own vessels and take snapshots of the vessel operation by remote control of the cameras connected to their FEMUs.
+All permit holders and other eligible parties would be provided free (read-only) access to the website for monitoring of their own vessels and take snapshots and record videos of the vessel operation by remote control of the cameras connected to their FEMUs.
 With the aid of the system, the industry can also enhance their fleet management.

 Q2.
 What is Front End Mobile Unit (FEMU)?